van Strien et al., (1986): 653 women and 517 men

 Source Reference:

 van Strien, T., Frijters, J. E. R., Bergers, G. P. A., & Defares, P. B. (1986).
 The Dutch eating behaviour questionnaire (DEBQ) for assessment of restrained, emotional, and external eating behaviour.
-International Journal of Eating Disorders, 5, 295-315.

 Supporting References:

 Allison, D. B., Kalinsky, L. B., & Gorman, B. S. (1992).
 A comparison of the psychometric properties of three measures of dietary restraint.
-Psychological Assessment, 4(3), 391-398.

 Halvarsson, K., & Sjoden, P-O. (1998).
 Psychometric properties of the Dutch eating behaviour questionnaire (DEBQ) among 9-10-year-old Swedish girls.
 European Eating Disorders Review, 6, 115-125.